prometheus/node_exporter/README.md

 There is varying support for collectors on each operating system.
 The tables below list all existing collectors and the supported systems.

-Which collectors are used is controlled by the `--collectors.enabled` flag.
+Collectors are enabled by providing a `--collector.<name>.enabled` flag.
+Collectors that are enabled by default can be disabled by providing a `--no-collector.name.enabled` flag.

 ### Enabled by default